bruce-hill/tomo/docs/text.md

 ## `split`

 **Description:**
-Splits the text into an array of substrings based on a pattern.
+Splits the text into an array of substrings based on a [pattern](patterns.md).
-See [Patterns](#patterns) for more information about patterns.

 **Signature:**
 ```tomo